Heliozoa/elm_rs/README.md

 will cause an error in Elm due to `Variant` being ambiguous.

 ## License
-Licensed under Mozilla Public License Version 2.0
+Licensed under the Mozilla Public License Version 2.0.